ArianeChriss/ODL-Wayfinder-Interface/README.md

 _*Note: Sometimes changes to certain files don't take effect until Cmake is rerun.
 Clean project (Build --> Clean), Run Cmake, and Rebuild._

 ## For Building:

+__Make sure you're building with MSVC2019 64 bit, if on Windows.
+WebEngine is not supported by MinGW.__